slackdaystudio/vmsnap/README.md

 Turning on pruning means you will have a sliding window of backups between 2-6 weeks of time, depending on where you are in the backup cycle.

+#### Raw Disk Handling

+You can turn on raw disk handling by setting `--raw="true"`.

+#### Approving Disks

+By default, the script will look for all virtual disks for bitmaps.
+You may pass in a list of disks by setting `--approvedDisks="sda"`.

+>Tip: The `--approvedDisks` flag also accepts a comma seperated list of disks.
+You may also pass in "*" to backup all found disks.
+This is applicable to backing up or scrubbing VMs.

 ### Scrubbing

 To scrub a VM of checkpoints and bitmaps: